aman-sharma-nine/fsds-dr/README.md

 #### Assignment
         Data set for scoring
-        Get running a prebuilt Flask web app on your remote server  that includes a pre built model on your server (Code is here).
+        Get running a prebuilt Flask web app on your remote server  that includes a pre built model on your server (Code is here). - DONE
         Keep the two routes.
 One for UI, one for batch predictions.
         Manipulate the Flask web app to use your model pipeline and deploy to your remote server (Digital Ocean).
 You should be able to do UI predictions and batch predictions.
         Submission Criteria: Send the endpoint back to Tony & Theo